 Regulations for Placement of Political Signs within the City of Dubuque

-First Amendment free speech is protected; the City of Dubuque cannot regulate the content of political signs.
+First Amendment free speech is protected; the City of Dubuque cannot and does not regulate the content of political signs.
 However, the City can legally regulate the size, manner, and placement of political signs for safety and visibility.

 The City of Dubuque has the following regulations on political signs: